For many families, childcare vouchers will save them more money than Tax-Free Childcare (TFC). Help your staff understand what’s best for them.

 We’ve put together a toolkit to help you promote your scheme and explain TFC to your employees.
 This will help them to make the right choice once TFC launches.
 If you have a scheme with us, we’ll also talk to your employees who take childcare vouchers, to help them understand their options.

 - Crucially, once they join TFC and officially cancel their childcare vouchers by completing a Childcare Account Notice (CAN), they can’t switch back to childcare vouchers later on.
+But they can switch from childcare vouchers to TFC at any time, even after April 2018

 - Share this website and tools with them to help them understand their options